kyleu/projectforge/doc/faq.md

 - `upgrade`: Provides in-place version upgrades using Github Releases
 - `websocket`: Provides an API for hosting WebSocket connections

+## What actions are available for my project from the UI?

 ## What is provided in the TypeScript application?